Forklift Accident Compensation: Claim For Injury At Work Caused By Pallet Trucks

 A forklift truck can have many attachments which can be used instead of the traditional forks.
 The type of attachment will depend on the nature of the objects to be lifted.

-For example – the side loader attachment allows the forklift driver to move the forks of the truck horizontally for easier positioning of the loads.
+The side loader attachment allows the forklift driver to move the forks of the truck horizontally for easier positioning of the loads.
+A worker hit and injured by the forks will likely be able to make a forklift accident compensation claim from his employer.

 Telescopic attachments are extended forks which allow the forklift driver to pick up two pallets in line (without an attachment the forks are only long enough to pick up one pallet at a time).